The Bankrate promise

 With some AVCs resulting in fatal injuries, there are some things to know in the event you encounter an animal during your travels.

+Deer, moose and elk are not the only four-legged creatures you might spot on the road; pets also account for a growing number of AVCs.
 If you see a lost pet on the road, find somewhere safe to pull over.
 Errant pets can easily cause accidents and endanger other cars on the road around you.
-Speaking softly and gently can help calm a frightened pet that is lost.
+Speaking softly and gently can help calm a frightened pet.

-- Carrier – A spare cat or dog carrier can help you safety and comfortably secure a lost pet you encounter on the road.
+- Carrier – A spare cat or dog carrier can help you safely and comfortably secure a lost pet you encounter on the road.

 - Slip leashes – Slip leashes are a quick and simple means to effectively secure an escaped pet and ensure that the animal isn’t able to slip away and into danger.

-- Reflective vest – A reflective vest will help ensure visibility, especially if you have to venture into the roadways during hazardous road conditions, like rain or fog.
+- Reflective vest – A reflective vest helps ensure visibility, especially if you have to venture into the roadways during hazardous road conditions, like rain or fog.

 - Treats – A few treats can help entice frightened pets and establish trust.